Obstructive Sleep Apnea (OSA) Treatment in Foley, AL

 - Pillar Procedure – a minimally invasive sleep apnea treatment that involves placing small implants in your soft palate to stiffen it and prevent airway obstruction

 - Transoral Robotic Surgery – a cutting-edge surgery that involves the use of robot-assisted technology to treat hard-to-reach problem areas in the back of the throat that contribute to sleep apnea

 - Hyoid Suspension – a surgery which secures the hyoid bone to the thyroid cartilage, helping to stabilize this region of the airway and reduce blockage

 - Tongue Advancement – a surgery which repositions the tongue in order to enlarge the airway and keep air flowing easily during sleep

 - Radiofrequency Ablation of Base of Tongue – a minimally invasive procedure that utilizes radiofrequency energy to shrink the tissue located at the base of the tongue

 - Lateral Pharyngoplasty – a surgery which involves removal and repositioning of the tissues located in the soft palate and along the sides of the throat

-Dr. Keith Kowal, a highly experienced ear, nose, and throat (ENT) specialist in Foley and Daphne, Alabama offers enhanced treatments for all sleep disorders, including treatment for obstructive sleep apnea.
+Dr. Keith Kowal, a highly experienced ear, nose, and throat (ENT) specialist in Foley, Alabama offers enhanced treatments for all sleep disorders, including treatment for obstructive sleep apnea.
 He also provides a variety of CPAP alternatives for patients who are non-compliant with CPAP therapy.